tobyatgithub/tutorials/installation/OSX.markdown

 If you installed Anaconda, you have already installed jupyter notebook!
 If you did not, you'll need to use [these instructions](http://jupyter.readthedocs.io/en/latest/install.html) as a backup.

-# Step 3: Clone & Build Relevant Repositories
+# Step 3: Fork, Clone & Build Relevant Repositories

+#### Part 0: Create an OpenMined directory (to hold all your OM projects)
 Start by creating a general directory for your OpenMined projects.
 In that directory, run the following commands.
+> mkdir OpenMined

 #### Part 1: Check that python 3.5 is activated
 >python --version